 Matthew 11:16-19, 25-30

-Explain what a yoke is using this illustration and one of yoked oxen.
+* The verses that speak most clearly to children are verses 28-30 about yokes.
+Explain what a yoke is using pictures.
 Then, bring out all your worship stoles.
 Explain that they are yokes.
 You wear them to remind you of your job to lead God’s people in worship.
 Take time to talk about the significance of symbols on some of them.
 Tell the stories about any that are important to you because of when you got them.
 If the choir wear stoles with their robes, note the similarities and differences in yours and theirs.
 (This opens up Jesus’ point about a yoke that is fitted to us and our gifts.)

 Before this service, invite worshipers to bring symbols of their work that might be identified as yokes.
 Identify all these as yokes and hear brief stories about how they were gotten and what they mean to the people who use them.
-Examples, a doctor’s white coat or surgical scrubs, a license for a profession, the briefcase many professionals use to carry their papers or computer, etc.
+Examples, a doctor’s white coat or surgical scrubs, the hard hat a construction worker must wear, the briefcase many professionals use to carry their papers or computer, etc. You could just discuss them or you could create a brief ritual blessing them and all other yokes we wear with Jesus’ words.